phrugsa-limbunlom/SeGAN/README.md

 The results show that the proposed SE-GAN model can achieve lower RMSE scores than other baseline models like LSTM and GRU.
 Also, the predicted prices yield promising results, achieving over 69% accuracy for forecasting price change.

+## Additional Details

-## What you may miss about the core concept of the GAN model
+### What you may miss about the core concept of the GAN model
-https://gifttgif.medium.com/what-you-may-miss-about-the-core-concept-of-the-gan-model-f1820d3f7efc
+More details about the methodology can be read from the blog below.
+Also, I wrote about what I found from training GAN with a predictive task. https://gifttgif.medium.com/what-you-may-miss-about-the-core-concept-of-the-gan-model-f1820d3f7efc

+or full detail in the report: [CE901_Dissertation_2311569.pdf](https://github.com/phrugsa-limbunlom/SE-GAN-FOR-STOCK-FORECASTING/blob/main/CE901_Dissertation_2311569.pdf) or presentation: [Dissertation_PDO_2311569.pptx](https://github.com/phrugsa-limbunlom/SE-GAN-FOR-STOCK-FORECASTING/blob/main/Dissertation_PDO_2311569.pptx)